abba23/beets-popularity/README.md

 Beets plugin to store the popularity values from Spotify as flexible item attributes in the database

+**Note: Because of the recent changes in the authentication process for the Spotify API, the popularity values will be fetched from Deezer instead for the time being.**

 ## Installation
 Using pip: